ex0-tekk/Diabolist-VR/Readme.md

 #
 - **DVR comes with a new game-changing mod called [The Paarthurnax Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/51711), aside from this there are no other storyline content overhauls, while being a large yet surprisingly straight-forward mod list, DVR still hosts plenty of noticable changes, but the Dragonborn storyline and Civil War are still the focal point and on par with vanilla.**

-- **Diabolist VR aims to be performance friendly as a *simple to setup*, high-fantasy, Diablo themed mod list, based on dungeon crawling, monster hunting and loot hoarding.
-I tried my best to create a nostalgic Diablo vibe while adventuring through the province of Skyrim.**
+- **Diabolist VR aims to be performance friendly, a *simple to setup*, high-fantasy, Diablo themed mod list, based on dungeon crawling, monster hunting and loot hoarding.**
 #
 [4]
 ## GAMEPLAY PREP